faster than deflate compressors

 Notebook with Intel Core i7-8565U CPU, 4 physical cores with hyper-threading (8 logical cores), 8 GB RAM

-System disk 512 GB PCIe NVMe SSD, NTFS filesystem
+System disk 512 GB PCIe NVMe SSD, NTFS filesystem.

 Compression formats compared in this benchmark